-The LMC is to be used as a quiet area for research, reading and other appropriate activities.
-Socializing, conversations and other frivolity are not allowed.
-In order to ensure that everyone enjoys the opportunity to work and study in quiet surroundings, students must follow all school rules for appropriate behavior.
-Students who fail to cooperate will be asked to leave the LMC and may have their library privilege suspended.
+The LMC serves as a communal space for research, reading, creating, and other academic activities.
+In order to ensure that everyone enjoys the privilege of working and studying in a pleasant environment, visitors must follow West Orange High School's guidelines for appropriate behavior as outlined in the Student Handbook.Students who fail to cooperate will be asked to leave the LMC and may have their library privilege suspended.
+Additionally, food and drink are not permitted in the LMC.